Section G: Personnel

 Reporting Suspected Crimes or Incidents

-Staff members are to report any suspected crime against a person or property that is a serious offense, involves a deadly weapon or dangerous instrument or that could pose a threat of death or serious injury to employees, students or others on school property.
-All such reports shall be communicated to the Superintendent who shall be responsible for reporting to local law enforcement.
+Employees are to report any suspected crime against a person or property that is a serious offense as defined in A.R.S.
+13-706(F) or that involves a deadly weapon or dangerous instrument or serious physical injury and any conduct that poses a threat of death or serious physical injury to employees, students or others on school property.
+A.R.S.
+15-153(A).
+See GBEB-R1 for “Procedures: Reporting Suspected Crimes or Incidents.”
+See also Exhibit GBEB-E1 List of Suspected Crimes or Incidents that Must be Reported.

 Use of Physical Force by Supervisory Personnel

 Any administrator, teacher, or other school employee entrusted with the care and supervision of a minor may use reasonable and appropriate physical force upon the minor to the extent reasonably necessary and appropriate to keep students safe and protect minors.
 Reasonable physical force may be appropriate in self-defense, in the defense of other students and school personnel, and to prevent or terminate the commission of theft or criminal damage to the property of the District or the property of persons lawfully on the premises of the District.
 A.R.S.
 15-843(B)(3).